 The good news is that people who were exposed to asbestos and developed multiple diseases will have their claims filed for each diagnosis they were assigned so that they can benefit from the maximum compensation they are eligible for.
 Thereby, as a victim of asbestos exposure, you will receive financial compensation for each of your diagnoses from asbestos trust funds, the companies that exposed you to asbestos but are still in business, and the VA, if you are a veteran.

 Nonetheless, it is important to remember that only by working with a lawyer whose primary area of practice is toxic exposure you will recover the compensation you truly deserve for your suffering, as filing your asbestos claim on your own will fail to bring you any money.

 There are numerous co-occurring diseases related to asbestos exposure and the following are only some examples, as any combination is possible in a person whose health was affected by asbestos exposure:

 In the regrettable case you received one or multiple diagnoses related to asbestos exposure, we strongly advise you to contact the team of professionals at Atraxia Law, who will carefully assess your asbestos claim eligibility.
-We will thoroughly evaluate your situation and eventually let you know with certainty whether you qualify for seeking financial compensation.
+We will thoroughly evaluate your situation and eventually let you know with certainty whether you qualify to seek financial compensation.